metabase/metabase/docs/databases/connecting.md

 ### How database syncs work

-A Metabase **sync** query gets a list of updated table and column names from your database.
+A Metabase **sync** query gets a list of updated table names, column names, and column data types from your database.
 The query runs against your database during setup, and again every hour by default.
 It's very fast with most relational databases, but can be slower with MongoDB and some [community-built database drivers](../developers-guide/partner-and-community-drivers.md).
 Syncing can't be turned off completely, otherwise Metabase wouldn't work.

 ### How database scans work